 Plan Next Year’s Trips Carefully

-Marriott won’t start implementing its peak and off-peak redemption options until 2019, but that doesn’t mean you can’t start planning to take advantage of that.
+Marriott didn't start implementing its peak and off-peak redemption options until 2019, so that means you can start planning to take advantage of that.

 There’s currently no guidance on what Marriott considers peak and off-peak travel times.

 When you plan your trips for the coming year, it’s generally best to avoid three-day weekends and the holidays.

 Also, summertime is usually a busy travel time, so expect to see more peak rates than off-peak rates during that season.